Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o7FFLZpEf_Y.md

 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: Any hints you can give on the level of mod support you'll provide eventually?
 https://www.youtube.com/watch?v=o7FFLZpEf_Y
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Will there be Mod support?](./yt-6t4_ersHMTA.md) [https://www.youtube.com/watch?v=6t4_ersHMTA](https://www.youtube.com/watch?v=6t4_ersHMTA)
+This question was possibly duplicated with a more recent answer: [July 16th, 2021 Livestream Q&A: Does Satisfactory have Official Mod Support?](./yt-Z2WggHmVHGI,39.1391,95.22846666666666.md) [https://youtube.com/clip/UgylC5F8-3qS5liSCLp4AaABCQ](https://youtube.com/clip/UgylC5F8-3qS5liSCLp4AaABCQ)

 ### Topics